ZapcgInc/Adapter-POC/README.md

 This package provides a trait that you can extend to enable a consisten contract for xml ser/de.
 It also provides basic xml formatting.
 Ref https://github.com/scala/scala-xml/wiki/Getting-started

+# Adapter

+The adapter follows a layered design, where the layer below is abstracted from the layer above, in both domain and technology.

+## Finagle Layer
+This layer deals with the details of the finagle technology.
+This is the only layer that is finagle aware.
+Layers below are agnostic of finagle.

+## Controller Layer
+This layer abstract the http server logic and can be plugged into any Rest framework like finagle, Play2, etc. This layer is resonsbile for request input validation, content negogiation, http response creation.

+## Service Layer